atxpatrickk/Julia-ROS-Pipeline/README.md

 Assumptions
 ===========

-1. ros2 installed on your machine
+1. ros2 installed on your machine.
+If using ros1, you must utilize the ros1 to ros2 bridge package that ros has developed.
+However, as time goes on, ros2 will become increasingly relevant.
 2. `.bashrc` with relevant bits:

 ```